layerswap/project-stork/README.md

 The Stork contract is an intermediary between the sender and the receiver of digital assets.
 The sender initiates the transaction by providing the Twitter handle of the intended recipient to the Stork contract.
 The contract holds the funds in escrow until the receiver proves their ownership of the Twitter handle.

-When the receiver wishes to claim the funds, they authorize Twitter and provide an encrypted access token to the Chainlink decentralized oracle nodes (DON).
+When the receiver wishes to claim the funds, they authorize in Twitter and provide an encrypted access token to the Chainlink decentralized oracle nodes (DON).
 The DON nodes independently verify the access token with the Twitter API and come to a consensus on the claim's validity.
 Once consensus is reached, the DON nodes write back to the Stork contract the Twitter handle of the user.
-This provides proof to the contract that the sender claims the Twitter handle and is entitled to receive the funds.
+This provides proof to the contract that the sender owns the Twitter handle and is entitled to receive the funds.
 At this point, the funds are released to the intended recipient.

 ## Gasless claims